Let Us Be Your Partner in Recovery

 Heroin and opioid addiction is a serious and complicated medical disorder that nearly always requires treatment.
 Withdrawal from opioid dependence is often life-threatening and should be closely monitored by a professional.
 Physical and mental symptoms of opiate/opioid withdrawal often cause intense physical discomfort and mental anguish.

 Licensed and Accredited Heroin Treatment Center

 Once detoxed from heroin and opiates/opioids, an individual should seek addiction treatment from a licensed and accredited treatment center.
-Miracles in Action is licensed and accredited to provide opiate/opioid detox or treatment for heroin addiction in Burbank and Northridge.
+Miracles in Action is licensed and accredited to provide opiate/opioid detox or treatment for heroin addiction in Northridge.

 The COVID-19 pandemic has brought the highest opioid overdose rates the U.S. has ever seen.
 In 2020, statistics show that over 92,000 people died of an opioid overdose, primarily fentanyl.
 Recently, researchers announced that over 100,000 people died of an opioid-related overdose in the period between April 2020 and April 2021.
 Their findings indicate that pandemic overdoses are still on the rise, and much more work is needed to overcome this problem.

 Today, an estimated 3 million Americans have a heroin/opiate addiction.
 On average, 274 people die from an opiate overdose every day in the United States.
 Statistics show that only about 10% of people with an opiate addiction will receive proper treatment.

 Heroin addiction is defined as a pattern of using that causes individuals to have problems controlling the amount they use, being mentally preoccupied with heroin (or opiates/opioids), continuing to use heroin even when it causes problems, needing to use increased amounts to get the same effect, and/or having withdrawal symptoms when using stops.